 To infinity and beyond

-After blazing by Ultima Thule, New Horizons will spend the next two years transmitting its findings on the Kuiper Belt object.
-While its extended mission is expected to formally end on April 30, 2021, the mission team is hinting that there may yet be another object out there worth visiting.
+While New Horizon's extended mission is expected to formally end on April 30, 2021, the mission team is hinting there may yet be another object out there worth visiting.

 "I think New Horizons has a bright future, continuing to do planetary science and other applications," Stern said at a conference in 2017.
 "There's fuel and power onboard the spacecraft to operate it for another 20 years.
 That's not going to be a concern even for a third or fourth extended mission."

-Editor's note: This article has been updated since it was originally published in December 2018.
+Editor's note: This article has been updated with new information since it was originally published in December 2018.